-- 5200 REVENUE FROM SCHOOL FUNDS MANAGEMENT PROGRAM.
-Revenue received as cash "drawdowns" used on a temporary basis by a school district during times of negative cash flow.
-In order to prevent overstating collections, the receipts for this kind of collection should be recorded under this classification only when the school district is a participant in a school funds management program.
-The repayment of these funds to the bank should be done by a treasurer's check or wire transfer.
-Do not issue a warrant for the repayment. - 5300 INSUFFICIENT FUNDS-RETURN CHECKS.
+- 5300 Insufficient Funds-Return Checks.
 To be used to correct revenue accounts due to checks returned for insufficient funds on school activity accounts and child nutrition program operations.
-This code must be cleared at the end of the fiscal year. - 5600 CORRECTING ENTRY.
+This code must be cleared at the end of the fiscal year. - 5600 Correcting Entry.
 To be used to correct revenue accounts due to refunds.
 Examples: Refund of current year's expenditures, reclassification of original expenditures, and receipts for rebates.
-This code must have a zero balance at the end of the fiscal year. - 5800 CHARTER SCHOOLS.
-Revenue received for per capita costs as provided by the district. - 6000 BALANCE SHEET ACCOUNTS. - 6100 CASH ACCOUNTS. - 6110 CASH FORWARD.
-The amount derived from unappropriated revenue from the previous years (e.g., over collections and unanticipated income), and/or lapsed appropriations from previous years, (e.g., over collections and unanticipated income), and/or lapsed from other districts. - 6130 PRIOR-YEAR LAPSED APPROPRIATIONS.
-Unencumbered balance of expenditure appropriations from the prior years. - 6140 ESTOPPED WARRANTS BY STATUTE.
+This code must have a zero balance at the end of the fiscal year. - 5800 Charter Schools.
+Revenue received for per capita costs as provided by the district.

+6000 BALANCE SHEET ACCOUNTS.

+6100 CASH ACCOUNTS.

+- 6110 Cash Forward.
+The amount derived from unappropriated revenue from the previous years (e.g., over collections and unanticipated income), and/or lapsed appropriations from previous years, (e.g., over collections and unanticipated income), and/or lapsed from other districts. - 6130 Prior-Year Lapsed Appropriations.
+Unencumbered balance of expenditure appropriations from the prior years. - 6140 Estopped Warrants by Statute.
 Warrants statutorily canceled.
-Warrants are legal tender for one fiscal year succeeding the fiscal year during which issued. - 6200 INTERFUND TRANSFER.
+Warrants are legal tender for one fiscal year succeeding the fiscal year during which issued. - 6200 Inter-fund Transfer.
 Amounts available from another fund which may not be repaid.
 Must be a zero balance at year end.